 Java Performance, by Charlie Hunt and Binu John, provides performance tuning advice for both Java SE and EE applications.
-Specifically, it provides information on performance monitoring, profiling, tuning HotSpot, and Java EE application performance tuning.
 InfoQ reviews the book, and talks to the authors about their approach.

 Joachim walks you step by step through using open source tools like JMap, VisualVM, BTrace, and EurekaJ to effectively diagnose performance and memory problems in your Java apps.
 10

 "DTrace: Dynamic Tracing in Oracle Solaris, Mac OSX and FreeBSD" is written by Brendan Gregg and Jim Mauro, both expert users in DTrace and the Solaris Internals from Prentice Hall.

 OO7J is a Java version of the original OO7 benchmark (written in C++).
 This project includes benchmarking ORM tools.
 We recently interviewed OO7J's creator Pieter van Zyl about the project.

 CONTENT IN THIS BOX PROVIDED BY OUR SPONSOR